OPENDAP/cloudwatch-logback-appender/README.md

 </appender>
 ```

-Cloudwatch unfortunately does not allow multiple hosts to write to the same log-stream.
-If multiple servers are writing
+Cloudwatch allows multiple hosts to write to the same log-stream.
+Alternatively,
-logs, you should configure the log-stream name with an instance-name suffix or something.
+you can configure the log-stream name with an instance-name suffix or something similar.
 The `logStream` name setting
 uses the `Ec2PatternLayout` to generate the name, which can also be used to format your log lines.
 This allows you to
 use the standard `%token` such as `%date` in the name of the log-stream – see the
 [logback documentation](http://logback.qos.ch/manual/layouts.html#conversionWord).
 The `Ec2PatternLayout` class also